 - Severe light-headedness, passing out, feeling faint or dizzy

 If you think you have pulmonary embolism, seek urgent medical advice, call 999 or go to an accident and emergency department (A&E) immediately.

 Pulmonary embolism is associated with DVT ( deep vein thrombosis).
 The main cause of DVT is poor blood flow, which can be as a result of sitting still for too long, for example on a long distance flight.
 When circulation slows down, blood may pool and form clots.

-Other DVT risks include pregnancy, cancer, heart failure, damage to blood vessel walls or having a hip, knee or abdomen operation (surgery).
+Other DVT risks include pregnancy, cancer, heart failure, damage to blood vessel walls or having hip, knee or abdominal surgery.